AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/carousel-banners.md

 These calls do not represent independent public API calls which can be called by the web page logic from an arbitrary step.
 Instead, it is a chained call where every next step is hidden in the last phase (callback) of the previous step.

-At the same time that the carousel banner is replacing step 1, and partially step 2, when a user clicks a hotspot or image map inside the carousel banner, such user interaction is handled by the viewer.
+At the same time that the carousel banner is replacing step 1, and partially step 2, when a user clicks a hotspot or image map, such interaction is handled by the viewer.
 The viewer returns an event to the web page that contains all the hotspot or image map data previously added.

 In such an event handler, the front-end code does the following: